plops/cl-py-generator/example/103_co2_sensor/README.md

 - the brown cable should go to tx on the sensor

-I think the SDCard pins are good because I don't even have a card.
+I think the SDCard pins are good candidates for my uart connection because I don't even have a card.
 They do all have a 10k resister to PWR_SDCARD, though.
 And one is even connected to gnd and PWR_SDCARD.

 So maybe I can get away with the FPGA links.
 Hopefully, they are not used.

+- Note: I configure GPIO27 and GPIO39 with the second UART.
+This seems to work.

+### How to build and install the ESP32 template software

 Use `sudo make install` to install the software ion the badge